jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

     ORDER BY 1, 2;

     ```

-## Recommendations
-* introduce new items for each price tier (less expensive, something you can have more than one or gift without financial risk): laptop case,
-* bring more customers through direct marketing & referral promotion?
-* analyze user journey including page visits
+#### Top Customer Behavior (untapped potential)

+## Recommendations: how to position ourselves unique in this market.
+#### Product Team
+* Introduce new products in lower price range (under $100 and $100 - $500) that customers could purchase with less hesitation and financial risk for themsevles and gifts like Apple Airpods. <- shorter lifespan or easy to lose item
+* Curate products pairing with our top-selling gaming moniotors and Macbook Air laptops, such as gaming keyboards/headsets or laptop case, so that customers who bought/are buying the monitors and laptops could be tempted to buy their accessories.
+* Remove Bose Soundsport Headphones from our product line because of its underperformance in every metric across the years.
+* Bring more variety into Apple iPhone or more recent iPhone model.
+We have only one model/color/storage capacity which might be a reason for its underperformance compared to the other Apple products.

+#### Marketing Team
+* Improve seasonal promotions for the school and holiday season to take advantage of seasonal growth volatility.
-* for customers who purchased gaming monitor and laptop few years ago, send promotion for new monitor.
+* Send customers who purchased gaming monitors and laptops in our first few years a tailored marketing email for upgraded products as replacement options.
-* embrace volatility and take advangage of seasonal promotions.
+* Introduce a referral program so that our customers would be motivated to attract new customers.
+* promotion for inactive customers?
+* Further investigate on why our best marketing channel, direct marketing, failed to bring more new customers and invest more resources into it if necessary.

-* content creation to keep customers engaged: recommendation on how to maintain your appliance. create more vlaues.
+(* content creation to keep customers engaged: recommendation on how to maintain your appliance. create more vlaues.
-* invest in the marketing platform we did best at: direct marketing.
-* promotion for inactive customers.
-* sell pair products: gaming keyboard or headset, mouse. mac accessories. air tag.
-* potential opportunity for business customers? who bought more than 3?
+* potential opportunity for business customers? who bought more than 3?)

-* how to position ourselves unique in this market.
+#### Data Analytics Team
+* Conduct customer research targeted for top customers and loyalty members to further surface insights on improvements and opportunities.
+* Check possible data integrity issues suggested in Caveats and improve data integrity.

+#### customer support team

 ## Caveats
-refund data for 2022.
+* The main matric used in this analysis was sales revenue, not profits.
+Further analysis based on profits should be followed.
+*

+2023-2024 data, profit data rather than sales, data quality (refund data for 2022)